Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/deployment/_index.md

   ![Screenshot showing az vm list-usage](./img/az_vm_list_usage.png)

 - Contoso Hypermarket allows an option to deploy GPU-enabled worker nodes for the K3s Kubernetes clusters.
 If you select that option in the parameters file, then you can select one of a pre-defined list of GPU-enabled Virtual machines based on your subscription's available quotas.
-You can use the below az CLI command to check your vCPU utilization.
+You can use the below az CLI command to check your vCPU utilization. **Depending on your Azure Subscription, you might be restricted to deploy GPU-enabled SKUs.
+Please check your utilization and quota availability before using the GPU option.**

   ```shell
   az vm list-usage --location <your location> --output table